 Can RISC-V Help Companies Overcome Supply Chain Challenges?

-It has been more than two years since the COVID-induced supply chain woes began, and companies are still dealing with the fallout of massive demand for semiconductors.
+It has been more than five years since the COVID-induced supply chain woes began, and companies are still dealing with the fallout of massive demand for semiconductors.
 Despite supply chain challenges, companies still need to be competitive and release new products on aggressive timelines.
-To help speed up time to market, semiconductor vendors and startups have turned to an open ISA standard to create their new products.
+To help speed up time to market, semiconductor vendors and startups have turned to an open ISA (Instruction Set Architecture) standard to create their new products.

 What Makes RISC-V So Popular?